Have you considered adding Japan to your travel list?

 Benjamin first came to Japan in 2001 during his high school years to conduct a special research project on the difference in the college admissions process between Japanese and American colleges.

-However, due to an unexpected turn of events, he wound up getting sick, and not able to complete his 2-month stay.
+However, he wound up getting sick and not able to complete his 2-month stay.
 This led him to want to go back, so after finishing college, he got into a research fellowship in Japan and has been living there ever since.

 Becoming a Cool Japan ambassador

 Benjamin has been fascinated with Japan ever since he was little.
 He was particularly interested in Japanese popular culture and developed a liking for anime and manga.
 Thus, when given the chance to write for Studio Ghibli’s literary journal, he immediately took it.